J.T. Siemens, Crime Writer

 Photo by Tamea Burd Photography

-After a murder occurred outside his workplace, he was inspired to write a novel, To Those Who Killed Me, which was nominated for the Arthur Ellis Unhanged Award, and to be published by NeWest Press this coming April 2022.
+A murder outside his workplace inspired the novel, To Those Who Killed Me, which was nominated for the Arthur Ellis Unhanged Award, and published by NeWest Press April 2022.
 The novel introduces the character of Sloane Donovan and is the first in a series about a bipolar ex-cop turned PI.
-He recently completed the second Sloane Donovan novel, The Call of the Void.
-He lives in Vancouver’s West End with his girlfriend and two cats.
+The second Sloane Donovan novel, The Call of the Void will be published by NeWest Press March 2024.

 *